chmouel/pipelines-as-code/docs/content/docs/install/installation.md

 ## Proxy service for PAC controller

-Pipelines-as-Code requires an externally accessible URL to receive events from Git providers.
-If you're developing locally (such as on kind or Minikube) or don't want to set up an ingress on your cluster, you can also use a proxy service to expose the `pipelines-as-code-controller` service and allow it to receive events.
+Need to get your Pipelines-as-Code controller out in the open?
+That's key for it to get those sweet events from Git providers.
+If you're working locally (like with Minikube or kind) or just don't want to dive into setting up an ingress on your cluster, a proxy service can be your new best friend.
+It lets you show off the `pipelines-as-code-controller` service without all the fuss.

 ### Proxying with hook.pipelinesascode.com

-To handle such scenario for minikube/kind cluster let's use [hook.pipelinesascode.com](https://hook.pipelinesascode.com/)
+For local setups like Minikube/kind, [hook.pipelinesascode.com](https://hook.pipelinesascode.com/) is a seriously handy proxy service.
+Let's give it a whirl!

-- Generate your own URL by going to [hook.pipelinesascode.com/new](https://hook.pipelinesascode.com/new)
+- First, whip up your own unique URL by heading over to [hook.pipelinesascode.com/new](https://hook.pipelinesascode.com/new).
-- Copy `Webhook Proxy URL`
+- Copy the "Webhook Proxy URL" you see there.
-- Add `Webhook Proxy URL` URL in container args of `deployment.yaml`.

-ex: `'<replace Webhook Proxy URL>'` -> `'https://hook.pipelinesascode.com/oLHu7IjUV4wGm2tJ'`
+- Now, you need to drop this URL into the container arguments in your `deployment.yaml` file.
+Find the bit that says `'<replace Webhook Proxy URL>'` and swap it out with your actual URL, like `'https://hook.pipelinesascode.com/oLHu7IjUV4wGm2tJ'`.

+Here's a little snippet from `deployment.yaml` to show you what it looks like:

 ```yaml
 kind: Deployment